Health Information

-It is our goal to provide the safest and healthiest camp experience we can for your son.
-In order to do this, we need your help by providing the following information to our medical staff at High Rocks.
-Our Camp Nurse will contact you anytime your son stays overnight in the health center or is seen by a physician.
-Please feel free to call our Camp Nurse at any time to ask questions or share any information that would be helpful in caring for your son.
+Our Camp Nurses will contact you anytime your son stays overnight in the health center or is seen by a physician.
+We also will call if we have questions on medications or treatment.
+Please feel free to call our Camp Nurses at any time to ask questions or share any information that would help care for your son.
 Call our main number (828)885-2153 to be in touch with a nurse.

 Medications & Blister Packing

 Our camp infirmary will be stocked with common over-the-counter medication and standing orders from our camp physician will dictate their use.
-Common medications include but are not limited to pain relievers, antihistamines, eardrops, wound ointments and creams, AND antacids.
+Common medications include but are not limited to pain relievers, antihistamines, eardrops, wound ointments and creams, and antacids.

-Camp High Rocks has changed the guidelines on medications at camp to improve efficiency and accuracy of administration of medicine while your son is at camp.
-To fully comply with state regulations and best practices concerning medication distribution at camp, our nurses cannot administer any daily medication that has not been prescribed by a medical professional and filled by a pharmacy.
-We require all of your camper’s prescriptions(s) and over-the-counter medication to be packaged in blister pack containers.
+Camp High Rocks has changed the guidelines on medications at camp to improve the efficiency and accuracy of the administration of medicine while your son is at camp.
+To fully comply with state regulations and best practices concerning medication distribution at camp, our nurses cannot administer any daily medication that has not been filled by a pharmacy.
+We require all of your camper’s prescriptions and over-the-counter medication to be packaged in blister pack containers by a pharmacy.
 This means all tablet and capsule medications, including vitamins or any over-the-counter medications, may need a doctor’s prescription.
 This includes OTC meds such as Zyrtec, vitamins, and supplements.
-If these are necessary for your camper to take regularly while he is at camp, they must be blister packed by a pharmacy.

-Medications that Do NOT need to be Blister Packed Include:
+Medications that DO NOT need to be Blister Packed Include:

 Any medications taken on an occasional “as needed” basis like Claritin do not need to be blister packed.
-If your son takes allergy medication every day, that does not count as an “as-needed basis”, they will need to be blister packed.
-You may simply bring the Claritin to camp in a Ziplock bag with your camper’s name one it.
-Any “as needed” medications must be in original packaging with label.
-Please include an instruction sheet on the “as needed medication”.
+If your son takes allergy medication every day, that does not count as an “as-needed basis,” they will need to be blister-packed.
+You may simply bring the Claritin to camp in a Ziplock bag with your camper’s name on it.
+Any “as needed” medications must be in original packaging with the label.
+Please include an instruction sheet on the “as-needed medication.”
 Please include these on your camper’s “Medical Form” online.
-Liquid, refrigerated, or cream medications, EpiPens, and inhalers do not need to blister packed, please bring in a labeled Ziplock bag with administration instructions.
-They must be in original packaging with label.

-Blister Pack Instructions:
+Blister Pack Instructions

 It has been our experience that large chains such as CVS or Walgreens do not offer this service, so please plan accordingly.
 Below are two flexible options to help you meet our camp’s medication guidelines.